24 Brand New DeFi Statistics (2022)

 DeFi Market Statistics

-In total, five of the top nine cryptocurrencies by valuation are Bitcoin variants.
+In total, four of the top eight cryptocurrencies by valuation are Bitcoin variants.

-The second-most valuable cryptocurrency by 24-hour trade volume is Bitcoin at approximately $42 billion.
-Followed by Ethereum at just over $22 billion.
+The second-most valuable cryptocurrency by 24-hour trade volume is Bitcoin at approximately $24.93 billion.
+Followed by Ethereum at $13.49 billion.

-No other cryptocurrencies posted a 24-hour trade volume of over $10 billion.
-But a further five have a value of over $5 billion.
+14 other cryptocurrencies posted a 24-hour trade volume of over $1 billion.

 The overall cryptocurrency market cap has experienced huge growth over the last five years.